Emergency Response Relief

 Emergency Relief: On the Frontlines of Crisis

-Emergency response is one of the IRC’s globally-recognized strengths and this capacity has put us on the frontlines of many of the worst crises in recent times—from violence-ravaged Darfur, Sudan to drought-devastated Mali.
+Emergency response is one of the IRC’s globally-recognized strengths and this capacity has put us on the frontlines of many of the worst crises in recent times—from violence-ravaged Darfur, Sudan to the typhoon-devastated Philippines.

 The International Rescue Committee maintains an Emergency Response Team of 17 specialists with expertise in key areas necessary to assess critical survival needs and mount an effective response to sudden or protracted emergencies.